onera/Cassiopee/KCore/doc/source/Internal.rst

     :type name: string
     :param donorName: name of donor zone
     :type donorName: string
-    :param pointRange: list of point indices of the local zone (6 for a structured point range)
+    :param pointRange: list of point indices of the local zone ([imin,imax,jmin,jmax,kmin,kmax] for a structured point range)
     :type pointRange: list of integers
     :param pointList: list of point indices of the local zone (for unstructured grid)
     :type pointList: list of integers
-    :param pointRangeDonor: list of point indices of the donor zone (6 for a structured point range)
+    :param pointRangeDonor: list of point indices of the donor zone ([imin,imax,jmin,jmax,kmin,kmax] for a structured point range)
     :type pointRangeDonor: list of integers
     :param pointListDonor: list of point indices of the donor zone (for unstructured grid)
     :type pointListDonor: list of integers